darianliang/download/README.md

 # DOWNLOAD

-A clean desktop app that downloads YouTube videos as mp3 or mp4 files using a visual interface built using Python, HTML, and CSS.
-Only for MacOS
+A clean desktop app that downloads videos from services such as YouTube, Twitter, and Instagram as mp3 or mp4 files using a visual interface built using Python, HTML, and CSS.
+Only for MacOS currently

 ### How to use:
 - install dependencies via pip install -r requirements.txt